US and China should be partners instead of squabbling: Beijing official

 He was speaking at the annual Xiangshan Forum in Beijing, a security summit that China models as its answer to the Shangri-La Dialogue in Singapore.

-The three-day forum, which ended on Tuesday, was attended by more than 600 representatives from 68 countries.
+The three-day forum, which ended yesterday, was attended by more than 600 representatives from 68 countries.

-They included about 30 defence chiefs - among them Singapore's Defence Minister Ng Eng Hen, who also spoke at the summit on Tuesday.
+They included about 30 defence chiefs - among them Singapore's Defence Minister Ng Eng Hen, who also spoke at the summit yesterday.

+Mr Le... said as long as Beijing and Washington "respect each other and seek equal cooperation, there is no disagreement that cannot be resolved between China and the US".

 Mr Le, who was delivering a special speech on China's 70th anniversary, said as long as Beijing and Washington "respect each other and seek equal cooperation, there is no disagreement that cannot be resolved between China and the US".